Two of a Kind, Workin' on a Full House: Background and Production

-Garth Brooks version

 Garth provided the following background information on the song in the CD booklet liner notes from The Hits:

 This song came to me through Jon Northrup.
 He was doing a demo deal, and "Two of a Kind" was one of the four songs he was pitching for a demo.
 When I heard it, I said, "I wish you all the luck on your deal, but if for some reason it falls through, I'd love to have this."
 He called me three months later and told me I could have it if I wanted it.
 I immediately cut it.
 And to this day, even though it's a small, light-hearted song, it's one of the strongest parts of our live show.
 People just seem to connect with this song.
 This is a big point to writers and artists out there, especially myself, that sometimes intense gets the point across, but don't forget to show 'em your sense of humor.